What to do on Mallorca in November?

 Almost too quiet as some different places had closed down for the season, like restaurants, beach clubs and other activities.

-Here's the top 5 things we did during our trip:
+The top 5 things we did during our trip

-1. Our visit to the vineyards.
+1. Our visit to the vineyards with Mallorca Wine Tours.
 Such a lovely experience and it felt really genuine.
-The food and wines were also really good!
+The food and wines were really enjoyable!

 5. Shopping in Palma - just strolling along the streets and stopping wherever we felt like it.